centreon/centreon-plugins/doc/en/developer/tutorial-snmp.md

 **Description**

-This example explains how to check a single SNMP value to check system CPUs.
+This example explains how to check a single SNMP oid value to check system CPUs.

 ## 1. Understand the data